lighthouse-labs/tweeter-4/README.md

 ## How to use Tweeter App
 1. Load `localhost:8080` onto your browswer.
-2. Click onto the 'What are you humming about?' text-box.
+2. Click onto the `'What are you humming about?` text-box.
 3. Type whatever you're thinking about in the moment!
 Don't worry about the consequences!
 4. Click the `Tweet` button the left-hand side.
 5. See your thoughts come to life and rest well knowing the world know exactly what you're thinking!